tenstorrent/tt-metal/docs/source/ttnn/dependencies/llk.rst

   * ''l2'' when ''v'' > 0

 XXXX is this backwards?
 Returns the result of the computation ''A * ABS(v) + B''.
-The ''lut_sgn'' variation discards the calculated sign bit and insteads uses the sign of ''v''.
+The ''lut_sgn'' variation discards the calculated sign bit and instead uses the sign of ''v''.

 .. code-block:: c++